capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 6. The user selects the "Start Quest" button to start the "Two Player" quest.

 ## Use Case 7 - Join an Existing Party for a "Two Player Quest"
-A user wants to join another user’s party.
+Intention: A user wants to join another user’s party.
 1. From the home page, the user clicks on the “Join Party” button.
 2. The user enters the party code.
 3. The user selects the “Join” button.